scientist-softserv/utk-hyku/README.md

 #### Dory

 On OS X or Linux we recommend running [Dory](https://github.com/FreedomBen/dory).
-It acts as a proxy allowing you to access domains locally such as hyku.docker or tenant.hyku.docker, making multitenant development more straightforward and prevents the need to bind ports locally.
+It acts as a proxy allowing you to access domains locally such as hyku.test or tenant.hyku.test, making multitenant development more straightforward and prevents the need to bind ports locally.
+Be sure to adjust your ~/.dory.yml file to support the .test tld.
 You can still run in development via docker with out Dory, but to do so please uncomment the ports section in docker-compose.yml and then find the running application at localhost:3000

 ```bash
 gem install dory